usaidalhadeethi/Blog-Website/README.md

 # Blog Website

-A responsive and feature-rich blog website built with React, Axios, jQuery, Tailwind CSS, and Material-UI.
+A responsive and feature-rich blog website built with React, Axios, Tailwind CSS, and Material-UI.

 ## Introduction